beratetik/market-app/README.md

 # Market App

-In this app written with react library and uses redux package as a global state management.
+This app iswritten with React library and uses Redux package as a global state management.

 ## Available npm Commands